art3x/ascan/windows/README.md

 ## Features

 * IP ranges and port ranges scan with threads and timeout adjustments
-* Smart scan of TOP 120 most common ports by default
+* Smart scan of TOP 123 most common ports by default
 * Perform ping scan only (skip port scan)
 * NetBIOS name lookup
 * Grab answers and HTTP responses on opened ports
+* Scan by IP and FQDN
 * Scan summary brief

 ## Usage